DuncanRitchie/velut-forms-collator/README.md

 https://www.duncanritchie.co.uk/velut-forms-collator/

 I use this for my [Latin rhyming dictionary](https://github.com/DuncanRitchie/velut).
-It simply converts a column of words (where each word has a list of lemmata) to a Json object of lemmata (where each lemma has a list of words).
+It simply converts a column of words (where each word has a list of the lemmata that it is a form of) to a Json object of lemmata (where each lemma has a list of its forms).

 It has a webpage for a user-interface for demo purposes.
 When I refresh all the “words” data in velut, I run collator.js in Node.
 This contains hardcoded filepaths to read input data from and write output data to.

 _If you’re not me, you’re unlikely to have much use for the Forms Collator._

-The Forms Collator is similar in structure to my Word Data Generator, but a lot simpler in function.
+The Forms Collator is similar in structure to my [Word Data Generator](https://github.com/DuncanRitchie/velut-word-data-generator), but a lot simpler in function.

 ## Input